PBS papers 2024-25

 This course covers the foundations of psychological study, including the mathematical and biological knowledge and skills required to engage with the research literature.
 The material on this course provides a foundation for all later study of psychology, providing students with the intellectual tools required to evaluate psychological material in later years.
 Teaching includes a range of techniques, including lectures and practicals.

-Students conduct an empirical research project from a list given by available supervisors at the start of Michaelmas Term.
+Students conduct an empirical research dissertation from a list given by available supervisors.
 A dissertation of 7,000 words is submitted at the end of the year, the title for which must be confirmed in Michaelmas Term (but can be subsequently amended).
 Projects may need ethical approval, which can be gained from the Department of Psychology Ethics Committee at set meetings during the year or from the School of Biological Sciences Research Ethics Committee.

 PBS 7: Advanced Topics in Social and Applied Psychology

 This paper has a modular structure.
-There will be between 3 and 6 modules, each comprised of 8 lectures.
-Students will be advised to attend at least 3 modules.
-The module will include multiple topics from Social and Applied Psychology.
-These will include the application of behavioural insights to tackle real world problems like climate change or health, the role of digital and social media in shaping social influence, and the study of regional variability in personality across and within cultures.
+There will be between 3 modules, each comprised of 8 lectures...
+These will include the application of behavioural insights to tackle real world problems like climate change or health, the role of digital and social media in shaping social influence, and how personality psychology can inform our understanding of regional differences in politics and economics, Artificial Intelligence, and online social media.

 PBS 8: The Family